ansys/pyansys-dev-guide/doc/source/documentation_style/formatting-tools.rst

 Doctest
 -------

-`Doctest`_ is a module from the Python Standard Library, which means it is included by default with your Python installation.
-It is used for checking the examples provided inside docstrings to make sure those reflect the current usage of the source code. `Doctest`_ can be integrated with ``pytest`` in :ref:`The
+`Doctest`_ is a module from the Python standard library, which means it is included by default with your Python installation.
+It is used for checking the examples provided inside docstrings to make sure that they reflect the current usage of the source code. `Doctest`_ can be integrated with ``pytest`` in :ref:`The
 \`\`pyproject.toml\`\` File`: